-Dr. Kathleen Sikkema is a Professor of Psychology and Neuroscience, Global Health, and Psychiatry and Behavioral Sciences at Duke University.
+Dr. Kathleen Sikkema is the Gosnell Family Professor of Global Health and Professor of Psychology and Neuroscience, and Psychiatry and Behavioral Sciences at Duke University.
 She is an internationally recognized expert on community intervention trials for HIV prevention and mental health.
-Dr. Sikkema’s interdisciplinary HIV research and capacity building projects have been supported by the NIH for 25 years.
+Dr. Sikkema’s interdisciplinary HIV research and capacity building projects have been supported by the NIH for over 25 years.
 Her current research includes a grant from NIMH to develop and pilot test an intervention to reduce traumatic stress and improve care engagement among HIV-positive women initiating ART in South Africa.
 Her team’s LIFT (Living in the Face of Trauma) intervention for HIV-infected adults with histories of childhood sexual abuse was named a CDC Best Evidence intervention in 2008 and a SAMHSA NREPP (National Registry of Evidence-Based Programs and Practices) intervention in 2011.
 Dr. Sikkema has led the SBS Core since its inception in 2007.

-Dr. Melissa Watt is an Assistant Professor in Global Health at Duke University.
+Dr. Melissa Watt is an Associate Professor of the Practice in Global Health at Duke University.
 She brings experience to the Core in qualitative and quantitative methods and the conduct of international research.
-She is currently serving as the PI on an NIH-funded study on the implementation of Option B+ in Tanzania, and conducts similar research on postpartum HIV care engagement in South Africa, funded by a CFAR Small Grant.
+She is currently serving as the PI on two NIH-funded studies on the implementation of Option B+ in Tanzania and developing a stigma-based intervention to support long-term care engagement for pregnant women with HIV.
+She conducted similar research on postpartum HIV care engagement in South Africa, funded by a CFAR Small Grant.
 Her expertise spans other areas of global women’s health, including obstetric fistula and the prevention of fetal alcohol syndrome disorder.
 Dr. Watt has had a leadership role in the Duke CFAR since 2008.
 She is responsible for promoting the activities of the Core, providing scientific consultations, and facilitating networking among investigators

-Dr. Amy Corneli is an Associate Professor in the Division of General Internal Medicine.
+Dr. Amy Corneli is an Associate Professor in Population Health Sciences.
 She has conducted mixed-method, social science research in multiple countries in sub-Saharan Africa, the Middle East, and South and Southeast Asia, primarily focusing on HIV prevention.
 She served as the behavioral PI of FEM-PrEP, a multi-site, phase III, placebo-controlled trial of emtricitabine/tenofovir disoproxil fumarate as pre-exposure prophylaxis (PrEP) for HIV prevention among women in sub-Saharan Africa.
 She has also served as the PI of NIH-funded research on PrEP and risk compensation among women in South Africa and Kenya and as a multiple-PI on NIH-funded research on informed consent in HIV-related clinical research.
-Dr. Corneli joined the SBS core in 2017 and is the director of the Biomedical Prevention scientific working group.
+Dr. Corneli joined the SBS core in 2017 and is the director of the Biomedical Prevention CFAR scientific working group.